ndmanvar/Python-Pytest-Selenium/README.md

 # Setup
-install selenium: `pip install selenium  # use sudo if necessary` install pytest: `pip install -U pytest  # use sudo if necessary` install pytest: `pip install -U pytest-xtest  # use sudo if necessary`
+install selenium: `pip install selenium  # use sudo if necessary` install sauceclient: `pip install sauceclient  # use sudo if necessary` install pytest: `pip install pytest  # use sudo if necessary` install pytest-xdist: `pip install pytest-xtest  # use sudo if necessary`

 # Running tests
 to run tests: `py.test -n 10`